Wetting Agents – Are You Buying Trouble?

 Invented in the 1950’s, there’s about 70 different types available, often pre-mixed into potting mixes and fertilisers.

 Raising beds above ground level encourages drainage.
 Most moisture-loving plants prefer good or average drainage.
-The roots of the vast majority of land plants obtain their oxygen directly from the soil, so flooding and saturated or anaerobic soil can kill roots.
+The roots of the vast majority of land plants obtain their oxygen directly from the soil, so flooding and saturated or anaerobic soil can kill roots by suffocation.
 I advise all gardeners to guarantee good drainage, because all it takes is one very wet week in a poorly drained garden to wreak havoc.
 Drainage isn’t a fun topic, it’s just an essential aspect of successful horticulture.

 When soil becomes saturated all the air pockets become water-filled and roots lose their source of oxygen.
 In warm, wet summers roots can suffocate in waterlogged soils in 24 hours or, at least, their defence systems against root rot disease become compromised.
 Consequently, roots will be attacked by pathogenic fungi, nematodes and bacteria.
 Waterlogged soil that has also been treated with wetting agents can become deadly to plants.